Continually Updated Clinical Reference

 Pain, redness, and photophobia comprise the classic presentation of acute anterior uveitis.
 The pain usually is described as a dull ache in and around the eye, but anterior uveitis can cause little or no discomfort.
 Vision can be normal or slightly decreased.
 Often, the eye is extremely sensitive to light (photophobia).
 The patient may notice redness in one or both eyes or no change at all in the look of the eye.

 The conjunctiva classically shows perilimbal injection (known as ciliary flush).
 The cornea may have keratic precipitates, which are clusters of WBCs collected on the endothelium.
 The type of keratic precipitate can provide a clue to the classification of anterior uveitis.
 Mutton-fat keratic precipitates are characteristic of granulomatous uveitis.
-Diffuse stellate keratic precipitates classically are seen in Fuchs heterochromic iridocyclitis.
+Diffuse stellate keratic precipitates classically are seen in Fuchs uveitis syndrome.
 Interstitial keratitis commonly is seen in patients with syphilis and herpetic disease.

 By definition, the anterior chamber has variable amounts of white cells floating in the aqueous.
 Often, protein also is visible in the anterior chamber as flare.
 If enough white cells deposit on the bottom of the chamber, a hypopyon results.
 This finding is suggestive of HLA-B27 disease, Behçet disease, or endophthalmitis.